Who we are

 Phakchok Rinpoche

-Deeply inspired by the life and legacy of Guru Padmasambhava and the Great Treasure Revealer Chokgyur Dechen Zhikpo Lingpa, Phakchok Rinpoche has made his life’s work the spreading of the teachings of Mahaguru Padmasambhava and, in particular, the Profound Treasures of Chokgyur Lingpa (Chokling Tersar).
-The Mahaguru is renowned for guiding the establishment of Samye Monastery, which created the auspicious causes and conditions (tendrel) for over a thousand years of authentic practice in the land of Tibet, an incredible lineage of accomplishment that continues to this present day.
-Reflecting upon these auspicious beginnings, Phakchok Rinpoche has given his organization the name Samye, which means inconceivable.
-Just as this ancient Tibetan institution became, as the name suggests, a truly inconceivable source of the Buddhadharma, Rinpoche’s aim is for today’s Samye Mandala to become an inconceivable beacon of wisdom, compassion, and dignity for our present world, long into the future.
+Mahaguru Padmasambhava is renowned for his role in guiding the establishment of Samye Monastery, thereby creating the auspicious causes and conditions (tendrel) for more than a thousand years of authentic practice to unfold in the land of Tibet in an incredible lineage of accomplishment that continues to this present day.
+Reflecting upon these auspicious beginnings, Phakchok Rinpoche has given his organization the same name, Samye, which means inconceivable.
+Just as this ancient Tibetan institution lived up to its name, becoming a truly inconceivable source of the Buddhadharma, Rinpoche’s aspiration is for today’s Samye mandala to do likewise and become an inconceivable beacon of wisdom, compassion and dignity for our present world and into the future.

-In honor of Mahaguru Padmasambhava, Rinpoche chose a seal to represent Samye that traces back to the Mahaguru himself.
-This esteemed emblem was initially drawn and subsequently concealed by the Mahaguru for the benefit of future generations.
-It was later discovered as a treasure by Terchen Chokgyur Dechen Zhikpo Lingpa in the 19th century in Tibet.
-Currently, it serves as the emblem for the Profound Treasures of Chokgyur Lingpa and all Dharma activities led by Phakchok Rinpoche and his Sangha.
+In honor of Mahaguru Padmasambhava, Rinpoche has chosen a seal to represent Samye that traces back to Guru Rinpoche himself.
+This esteemed emblem was originally revealed by the Mahaguru and given to Dharma King Trisong Detsen’s royal heir, Lhasé Murup Tsenpo.
+Murup Tsenpo subsequently concealed it as a treasure (terma) for the benefit of future generations.
+Much later, in 19th century Tibet, it was discovered as a treasure by Lhasé Murup Tsenpo’s reincarnation, Terchen Chokgyur Dechen Zhikpo Lingpa.
+Today, it serves as the emblem for the Profound Treasures of Chokgyur Lingpa and for all Dharma activities led by Phakchok Rinpoche and his sangha.